uninstallio/android-sdk/README.md

 #### Add UninstallIO_10.0.jar SDK file to project.

-If using Eclipse, then follow the below steps to add the jar file.
+If you are using Eclipse, then follow the below steps to add the jar file.
         [How to add a jar file](http://www.wikihow.com/Add-JARs-to-Project-Build-Paths-in-Eclipse-(Java))

-If using Android Studio, then follow the below steps to add the jar file.
+If you are using Android Studio, then follow the below steps to add the jar file.
         [How to add a jar file](http://stackoverflow.com/questions/16608135/android-studio-add-jar-as-library)

-####Set the SDK “Token and Secret” in Your project's string.xml file.
+####Set the SDK “Token and Secret” in your project's string.xml file.

 In eclipse, goto project's root folder --> res folder --> values folder --> strings.xml file.
 Add the following lines in the file.